HEAVY HORSE

 We are very excited to invite you all to join us at Pickering Grange, located just off Junction 22 of the M1 motorway in the heart of Leicestershire.
 A professionally run, friendly and modern equine facility set in the heart of The National Forest.
 The site offers two indoor arenas and two all weather outdoor arenas (100m x 80m and 60m x 30m) with a free schooling/lunge arena and miles of off road hacking adjacent to the centre.
 Dedicated warm water wash-out areas.

-On site catering and all meals included, new toilet and showering facilities for 2025, large areas of hard standing for campers in horseboxes, trailers, campervans or caravans with optional hook up (extra charge and pre booking essential)
+On site catering and all meals included, toilet and showering facilities, large areas of hard standing for campers in horseboxes, trailers, campervans or caravans with optional hook up (extra charge and pre booking essential)

 Tents will be on grass pitches.
 Wi-Fi, classroom and Bar.